eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ## Ownership of Digital Assets

-Data that can be owned by an account, and is stored on the blockchain, is commonly referred to as a "digital asset". **Ownership** of these digital assets simply means that a row in the decentralized database (blockchain) says that the asset belongs to a specific account, and that only that account has the ability to manipulate, transfer, or otherwise control that digital asset.
+Data, owned by an account and stored on the blockchain, is commonly referred to as a "digital asset". **Ownership** digital assets indicates that a row in the decentralized database (blockchain) belongs to a specific account.
+Only the **ownership** account has the ability to manipulate, transfer, or otherwise control that digital asset.

-Keep in mind that a smart contract also co-owns that digital asset with the account, and might be able to manipulate all assets that are stored inside of its tables without the explicit consent of the user.
+A smart contract co-owns a digital asset with its account.
+A co-owning smart contract may be able to manipulate all assets stored inside its tables without the explicit consent of the user.

-Smart contract developers may also update smart contracts at will, so contracts that have security or financial implications may relinquish their ability to update their smart contracts in order to trade upgradeability for increased user trust.
+Smart contract developers may also update smart contracts at will.
+Therefore smart contracts that have security or financial implications may relinquish their ability to update their smart contracts to trade upgradeability for increased user trust.

-## Relinquishing ownership of an account
+## Relinquishing Ownership of an Account

-Upgradeability has significant benefits for smart contract development, but isn’t always wanted.
+Upgradeability has significant benefits for smart contract development, but is not always desired.

-In order to relinquish a smart contract’s upgradeability, you have two options.
+To relinquish a smart contract’s upgradeability, you have two options - null and prod accounts.

 ### NULL account

-You may set the contract account’s owner and active permissions to `eosio.null@active`.
-This is a `NULL` account that is specifically designed for these purposes.
-It has no private key or owner.
+A `NULL` account has no private key or owner.
+A `NULL` account is a good option if you want to relinquish control of this account **forever**.

-This is a good option if you want to relinquish control of this account **forever**.
+Set the contract account’s owner and active permissions to `eosio.null@active`.

 ```